Beside the Mountain

 Dark orange colored sheet pan cake, with cinnamon and a knife beside.

 • Pumpkin Season: The tender texture and moist crumbs alongside the pumpkin spice taste make this the best fall snack cake recipe.
+Next try these fall apple popsicles and this pumpkin spice granola!

 Jump to:

-• A Note on Cinnamon
+• A note on cinnamon

-• Substitution and Variations
+• Substitution and variations

 • FAQ